 Classical Guitar Music in Printed Collections, an online, continuously-updateable index to classical guitar repertoire in published collections and anthologies, including 28 publications as of February 2014.

 Hymn Tune Index, a searchable index of all hymn tunes printed anywhere in the world with English-language texts up to 1820, and their publication history up to that date.
-Based on the printed, four-volume Hymn Tune Index: A Census of English-Language Hymn Tunes in Printed Sources from 1535 to 1820, (Oxford:, 1998), by Prof. Nicholas Temperley of the University of Illinois at Urbana-Champaign.
+Based on the printed, four-volume Hymn Tune Index: A Census of English-Language Hymn Tunes in Printed Sources from 1535 to 1820, (Oxford:, 1998), by Nicholas Temperley of the University of Illinois at Urbana-Champaign.
 Available in the Reading Room reference collection at ML128.H8.T46 1998.

 Printed Sacred Music in Europe, 1500-1750 "The scope of the present database is to cover all sacred music printed in Europe, 1500-1800.
 It comprises the data collected in the 'Bibliografia della musica sacra pubblicata in Italia fra il 1500 e il 1725 circa' (Venice, Fondazione Cini)."

 Renaissance Liturgical Imprints: A Census (RELICS) is a database of information about worship books printed before 1601, including information on over 13,000 titles, mostly in US libraries, compiled under the direction of Prof. David Crawford, University of Michigan.

-RISM A/II and A/I. Over 1,010,000 records of historic music materials, by ca. 30,000 composers indexed and bibliographically described by specialists (as of May 2015).
-A resource that is continuously growing (ca. 30,000 new records per year), it contains significant collections from libraries and archives worldwide.
-It provides documentation primarily of music manuscripts (originating between 1600 – 1800, i.e., all of RISM series A/II) and contains documentation of printed music as well, emphasizing individual prints issued before 1800 (i.e., includes all of series A/I) and anthologies issued between 1500 and 1550 (consisting of revised entries from series B/I).
+RISM.
+Documentation of significant collections (libraries and archives worldwide) of music manuscripts (originating between 1600– 800, i.e., all of RISM A/II) and of printed music as well, emphasizing individual prints issued before 1800 (i.e., all of series A/I) and anthologies issued between 1500 and 1550 (consisting of revised entries from series B/I).

 RISM B/I: Index of composers, an index of composers in the Répertoire International des Sources Musicales/ International Inventory of Musical Sources, Series B/I: Recueils imprimes : XVIe-XVIIe siecles. (pdf)